skip to content

 No. GNU/Linux is by far the most widely used free system; however a number of other systems exist.

-Is Mac OSX a distribution of Linux?
+Is macOS a distribution of GNU/Linux?

 Understanding free software